diodz/diodz.github.io/_posts/2024-03-18-building-responsive-websites.md

 ---

-# Breaking Barriers: The Economic Case for Full Labor Mobility in North America

 North America’s future prosperity could be supercharged by a bold idea: completely open labor mobility.
 Imagine U.S., Canadian, and Mexican companies freely hiring the best workers from anywhere in the world, without visas or quotas.
 This isn’t a distant fantasy but an extension of North America’s heritage as a land of opportunity.
 Embracing fully open immigration would unleash significant economic benefits – faster GDP growth, a younger and more dynamic labor force, and a surge of entrepreneurship and innovation – while also bolstering public finances and spreading prosperity to immigrants’ home countries.
 Below, we dive into the evidence and theory showing why tearing down labor mobility barriers would be a win-win for North America and beyond.